7 One-Month Bootcamp

 7.3.1 Day 6

-Share a tool, resource, or approach you use regularly such as software, a method, or a framework.
+Share a tool or resource you use regularly.
 Provide some sort of image (like a screenshot) and a link.
 Explain how you use it and why you find it useful.

 7.3.2 Day 7